Facebook will label violating posts from public figures going forward

-SAN FRANCISCO — Chief executive Mark Zuckerberg said Friday that Facebook will remove posts that incite violence or attempt to suppress voting — even from political leaders — and that the company will affix labels on posts that violate its other policies as well.
+SAN FRANCISCO – Chief executive Mark Zuckerberg said Friday that Facebook will remove posts that incite violence or attempt to suppress voting – even from political leaders – and that the company will affix labels on posts that violate hate speech or other policies as well.

-The moves amount to major reversals amid rising public pressure, employee unrest and a burgeoning advertiser boycott over Facebook’s long-standing refusal to more aggressively address hate speech and other platform violations from politicians such as President Donald Trump.
+The moves amount to major concessions amid rising public pressure, employee unrest and a burgeoning advertiser boycott over Facebook’s long-standing refusal to more aggressively address hate speech and other platform violations from politicians such as President Donald Trump.

-The shifts are at least a partial retreat from the company’s traditional deference to speech it deems “newsworthy,” including Facebook’s decision earlier this month to not label or remove a post by Trump that “when the looting starts, the shooting starts.”
-Other companies, such as Twitter, which affixed a warning label on a similar post, have been more forceful at responding to policy violations, including from politicians.
+The shifts are at least a partial retreat from the company’s traditional deference to speech it deems “newsworthy,” including Facebook’s decision earlier this month to not label or remove a post by Trump that said, “when the looting starts, the shooting starts.”
+Other companies, such as Twitter, which affixed a warning label on a similar post, have been more forceful at responding to what they deemed to be policy violations, including from politicians.

 “There are no exceptions for politicians in any of the policies that I’m announcing today,” Zuckerberg said in a town hall that was streamed live Friday.